FreeFem/FreeFem-doc/docs/documentation/Visualization.md

 // in terms of three constituent components:
 // HSV color space as a color wheel
 // Hue, the color type (such as red, blue, or yellow):
-// Ranges from 0-360 (but normalized to 0-100% in some applications like here)
+// Ranges from 0-360 (but normalized to 0-100% in some applications, like here)
 // Saturation, the "vibrancy" of the color: Ranges from 0-100%
 // The lower the saturation of a color, the more "grayness" is present
 // and the more faded the color will appear.